New York City Travel Guide

 Most New York tourist information booths also include instructions!

+While you don't need a MetroCard anymore (you can simply tap your credit card to enter), many people like to get one to keep as a souvenir from New York.
 You can purchase your MetroCard at almost all subway stations, which are marked by a green and white globe at the entrances.

 Note that unless you purchase a single ride, your MetroCard is refillable.